 - Oversleeping and feeling too tired to get out of bed

 - Trouble concentrating or making decisions

 - Feelings of failure as a mother

 - Thinking your baby might be better off without you

 If you’re still experiencing these feelings after two weeks and begin to feel like you can’t take care of your baby, it may be a sign of postpartum depression.
 We encourage you to call and discuss your feelings during the postpartum period with your Inspira obstetrician or certified nurse midwife.
 If you are a new mother who is having thoughts of harming yourself or your baby, call your healthcare provider immediately.

 Our Approach to Postpartum Depression

 Our team believes in supporting the emotional needs of every woman who seeks our care.
-For that reason, we offer postpartum visits after two weeks and six weeks for every family because we understand that these life transitions can be intense.
+When you see your provider at your postpartum visit, usually between two and six weeks after your delivery, we encourage you to discuss any challenges you're experiencing during this life transition.

 Inspira Postpartum Depression Specialists

 Questions about postpartum depression?
 Our experts are here to help.